Overview

 San Pietro in Vincoli visit

-Visit the church of San Pietro in Vincoli, which was founded in the 5th century to house the chains that bound St. Peter in Palestine, now preserved under glass.
-We will also view the tomb of Pope Julius II, crowned by one of Michelangelo’s most famous sculptures, Moses.
+Founded in the 5th century, San Pietro in Vincoli was built to house the chains believed to have bound Saint Peter in Palestine, now preserved under glass.
+The visit also includes the tomb of Pope Julius II, crowned by Michelangelo’s renowned sculpture, "Moses."

 Day 9